 A CT, or computerized tomography scan, takes x-rays from a number of different angles to produce cross-sectional images of the body’s soft tissues, blood vessels, and bones.
 The painless and noninvasive CT scan can show more detail than a traditional x-ray.
 A CT can be used to quickly and concisely view the chest, abdomen, and pelvis.
 It may also be used to look for abdominal aortic aneurysms and blood clots in the lungs, spinal problems, or injuries to the hands and feet.

 Digital mammography assists in detecting early stages of breast cancer.
-Mammography procedures are offered Tuesdays and Wednesdays by appointment and, most often, screening mammograms can be performed on the same date as the request.
+Mammography procedures are offered by appointment and, most often, screening mammograms can be performed on the same date as the request.
 All of our board-certified Mammography Technologists are licensed by the State of Texas and registered nationally through the American Registry of Radiologic Technologists.